bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2019-12-15 - Updated dragmfact patch to include fix patch to make it work with multiple monitors

 2019-11-26 - Added dmenumatchtop patch, added improvements to the switchtag patch based on ideas from the switchtotag patch

 2019-11-21 - Added fakefullscreenclient patch